manuelbua/gitver/README.md

 It generates version strings by using Python-based formatting rules coupled with repository information, augmented by user-defined data.

-This make it easy to adopt versioning schemes such as [Semantic Versioning](https://semver.org) and keeps version information automagically updated.
+Makes very easy to adopt versioning schemes such as [Semantic Versioning](https://semver.org) and keeps version information automagically updated.

 Sample output (this repository):